 If given the opportunity, we would jump on the chance to sail the Cyclades with Seafarer Cruising and Sailing again.
 We loved the feeling of looking out at the Aegean Sea, often without another soul in sight.
 We preferred the authenticity of these islands, with many still untouched by cruise ships and mass tourism.
 For that reason, we were happy with our decision to sail the Cyclades.

-We documented life aboard a 52 foot sailing yacht as first time sailors.
+We documented life aboard a 52-foot sailing yacht as first-time sailors.
 It was an adventure of a lifetime.
-We invite you to watch our two week documentary series, Rapture of the Deep, to learn more about what chartering a sailing yacht is all about.
+We invite you to watch our two-week documentary series, Rapture of the Deep, to learn more about what chartering a sailing yacht is all about.

-Prior to our departure, Seafarer Cruising and Sailing provided a great packing list to help us prepare for our time on the Malama.
+Before our departure, Seafarer Cruising and Sailing provided a great packing list to help us prepare for our time on the Malama.
 The following are some insider packing tips to ensure a great trip.

 - Beach towels were provided so no need to bring them.